ohira-s/PicoFM_Synth/README.md

 3) Make following folders in your SD card.

 - SYNTH/
+- SYNTH/SYSTEM/
 - SYNTH/SOUND/
 - SYNTH/SOUND/BANK0/ ..
 SYNTH/SOUND/BANK9/
 - SYNTH/WAVE/

+4) Copy SYNTH/SYSTEM/algorithms.json in your SD card.

-4) Copy PFMS000.json into SYNTH/SOUND/BANK0/ folder in your SD card.
+5) Copy PFMS000.json into SYNTH/SOUND/BANK0/ folder in your SD card.

 	※Copy the other PFMSxxx.json files if you prefer to.